plugins-demo-2015/demo/README.md

 $ bash swarm_manage.sh
 ```

-Then in another shell, we SSH into the master:
+Then in another shell, SSH into the master:

 ```bash
 $ cd vagrantrunner